 - Letter Urging HHS to Reverse Trump-Era Decision to Not Enforce Existing Non-Discrimination Protections

 - Letter in Support of SB 854, Prohibiting Use of LGBTQ “Panic” Defense in PA

 - PBA Article – Pushing Forward: The Need for State-Based Protections Post-Bostock

 - Letter in Support of HB 300, Expanding Non-Discrimination Protections for LGBTQ Individuals

-- Commission Comments on Proposed Amendments to the Pennsylvania Orphans’ Court Rules
+- Comments on Proposed Amendments to PA Orphans’ Court Rules